sohaibazeem/Mean-Stack-Project/README.md

-# Mean Stack Project With angular Front-end
+# Mean Stack Project With angular Front-end uses Mongo, Express, Angular(6)

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.4.2.
 This project contains the Full front-end and Backend API'S in node js and the database with Mongoose.